 Even in the ninth century, and with the rise of feudalism, the knights – soldiers on horseback – rendered invaluable services to kings and nobilities in Europe.
 The knights were not merely trained for combat, but were also trained to uphold the high principles of chivalry.
 They worshiped God, lived honorable lives, and were champions of justice.
-They protected the poor, the innocent, the orphans and the widows, and were known to be loyal to their lords.
+They protected the poor, the innocent, the orphans, and the widows, and were known to be loyal to their lords.

 There were three military orders of knights organized during the time of the Crusades:

 1. The Knights of St. John the Baptist.
 This Order started only as a hospice for pilgrims in Jerusalem, but it eventually organized a militia of knights from among its members shortly after the First Crusade.
 Therefore, the Order had a mixed membership of combatants (knights) and non-combatant members.
-The knights actively participated in the Crusades ever since, while the non-combatant cared for the wounded and the sick.
+The knights actively participated in the Crusades ever since, while the non-combatants cared for the wounded and the sick.
 The members wore a black mantle with a white cross.
 Because the Order built a hospital in the Holy Land (See Crusader Hospital), the Order came to be known also as Knights Hospitallers.
-Three decades after the end of the Crusades the Knights of St. John settled in Rhodes (1310), and later in the island of Malta (1530), on account of which they also came to be known as The Knights of Malta.
+Three decades after the end of the Crusades the Knights of St. John settled in Rhodes (1310), and later on the island of Malta (1530), on account of which they also came to be known as The Knights of Malta.
 Napoleon expelled them from Malta in 1798, but the Order still exists today and is known as The Sovereign Military Order of Malta.
-Through an agreement with the Maltese Government, the knights today still enjoy the exclusive use of the Fort St. Angelo in Malta, where they host historical and cultural activities related to the Order.
+Through an agreement with the Maltese Government, the knights today still enjoy the exclusive use of Fort St. Angelo in Malta, where they host historical and cultural activities related to the Order.

 2. The Knights of the Temple, otherwise known also as The Knights Templars.
-The reason for their name is because their headquarters used to be on the site of the Temple of Solomon in Jerusalem.
+The reason for their name is that their headquarters used to be on the site of the Temple of Solomon in Jerusalem.
 The Order was founded before the beginning of the Second Crusade by nine French knights headed by Hugh de Payens.
 St. Bernard, who preached for the support of the Second Crusade, was the one who wrote the rule for the Order.
 To bolster its membership, he also wrote a treatise, In Praise of the New Knighthood.
-The members of the Order, who wore a white coat emblazoned by a red cross, fought valiantly during the Crusades, but returned to Europe after the last Crusade.
-During the Crusades the Order grew marvelously and became very wealthy.
-It did not merely receive generous gifts and donations from grateful pilgrims, but also received land, property, special privileges and favors of every kind from both ecclesiastical and secular authorities.
-These privileges included being exempt from taxation, legal jurisdiction, etc. Early in the fourteenth century the bankrupt King Philip IV (aka King Philip the Fair) of France coveted the wealth of the Knights Templars.
+The members of the Order, who wore a white coat emblazoned with a red cross, fought valiantly during the Crusades but returned to Europe after the last Crusade.
+During the Crusades, the Order grew marvelously and became very wealthy.
+It did not merely receive generous gifts and donations from grateful pilgrims, but also received land, property, special privileges, and favors of every kind from both ecclesiastical and secular authorities.
+These privileges included being exempt from taxation, legal jurisdiction, etc. Early in the fourteenth century, the bankrupt King Philip IV (aka King Philip the Fair) of France coveted the wealth of the Knights Templars.
 In 1307 he ordered the mass arrest of its members and accused them falsely of heresy to confiscate their wealth.
 He spread lies and used torture to force confessions from the members, and pressed false charges of heresy, devil worship, fraud, financial corruption, and sodomy.
 In 1310 he prevented 54 Templars from correcting their false testimonies in a trial at the papal court by having them burned as heretics outside Paris ahead of the trial.